AndrewPrasaath/Web3-CTFs/Ethernaut/README.md

 ```
 ### Solution
 ##### Explanation
-It is possible that the calling address can be a contract. `King` function does use any patter to avoid it from being victim of DOS attack.
-If we create a contract with ether equivalent of `prize` and send the same to `King`, it will become new king.
-Then all we need is a payable fallback function that reverts whenever triggered since `King` will transfer the amount to this contract whenever someone tries to become new king.
+Calling address can be a contract.
+The `King` contract does not use any pattern to avoid it from being a victim of a DOS attack.
+If we create a contract with ether equivalent of `prize` and send the same to `King`, it will become a new king.
+Then all we need is a payable fallback function that reverts whenever triggered since `King` will transfer the amount to this contract whenever someone tries to become a new king.
 ##### Exploit
 ```
 contract Attack_King {